How to Practice Conscious Living: 7 Excellent Ways

 Step 7.
 Explore yourself as a person.

 Besides accepting yourself, knowing who you are matters as well.
 What do you love about yourself?
 What are your hobbies?
 Do you have favorites?
-Is there anything you are afraid of? – When you are aware of yourself as a person, it is easier to decide on matters.
+Is there anything you are afraid of? – When you are aware of yourself, it is easier to decide on matters.

-Your values and the way you treat people shows how conscious you are of your decisions.
-Think about it this way, when you pass on, how do you want others to say to you at your eulogy?
+Your values and how you treat people show how conscious you are of your decisions.
+Think about it this way: what do you want others to say to you in your eulogy when you pass on?
 How you live your life, treat others and impact this world tell a lot about your awareness.

-Now that you know about the seven steps you can apply in your life, start practicing conscious living.
+Now that you know the seven steps you can apply in your life, start practicing conscious living.
 It may not always be easy, but there is always room for growth.
-Just make sure to check yourself, practice these tips, and put in the effort.
+Check yourself, practice these tips, and put in the effort.